google-developer-training/basic-android-kotlin-compose-birthday-card-app/.github/ISSUE_TEMPLATE/How to connect your Android device.md

 ---
 name: Connect your Android device issue template
 about: Issue template for How to connect your Android device
-title: 'Connect your Android device: Android Basics in Compose'
+title: 'Connect your Android device: Android Basics with Compose'
 labels: ''
 assignees: ''